Sumo Deadlift Benefits

 #1 – The Bar Has a Shorter Distance to Travel Which Allows the Powerlifter to Lift More Weight

-One of the perceived benefits of sumo deadlift powerlifting is that you are able to lift more weight.
-For the powerlifter, this is one of the benefits of Sumo deadlift powerlifting as the bar travels a shorter distance down to the ground.
+One of the perceived sumo deadlift benefits is that you are able to lift more weight.
+For the powerlifter, this is one of the benefits of Sumo deadlift powerlifting as the bar travels a short distance down to the ground.
 Therefore, you can bench press or perform a powerlifting squat with greater ease.